a4lamber/adam_portfolio/README.md

 npm run deploy
 ```

-Now, you have deployed this website and you could check it under your repo's `Settings -> Pages`.
+Now, you have deployed this website and you could check it under your repo's `Settings -> Pages`..